fuubian/Masterthesis_Code/README.md

-# Masterthesis_VQA
+# Master's Thesis: VQA Benchmark
-This repository contains all code files of my master's thesis "A Benchmark for Scientific Figure and Table Understanding with Multimodal LLMs", written at the University of Mannheim.
+This repository contains all code files of my master's thesis **A Benchmark for Scientific Figure and Table Understanding with Multimodal LLMs**, written at the University of Mannheim.

 This benchmark tests the ability of Multimodal LLMs to reason about scientific figures and tables by applying a Visual Question-Answering (VQA) task.
 Therefore, the models are prompted questions, given an image and its caption.
 The model responses are stored in a separate csv file und later evaluated by diverse metrics.
 This benchmark includes traditional metrics from the field of machine translation (e.g., BLEU, ROUGE, etc.), but proposes also two new LLM-based metrics: LLM-Accuracy and VQA-MQM.